Are coffee meetings tax deductible?

 Do I need to keep the receipt for a $5 coffee meeting?

-What counts as a business purpose for a coffee meeting?
+What counts as a business reason for a coffee meeting?

 Where do coffee meeting expenses go on Schedule C?